What you need to know about the Biden classified documents report and the fallout

 "How in the hell dare he raise that?"
 Biden said, adding it was "none of their damn business," and choking up with emotion.
 "I don't need anyone to remind me when he passed away."

-Republicans, including former President Donald Trump who is likely to face Biden in the general election in November, immediately seized on the line as a reason that Biden should no longer be president.
+Republicans, including Trump — who is likely to face Biden in the general election in November — immediately seized on the line as a reason that Biden should no longer be president.

 Trump also blasted the lack of charges as evidence of a "two-tiered system of justice."
 Trump is facing more than three dozen federal criminal charges related to his own handling of classified information after boxes of classified material were uncovered in unsecure locations at his Mar-a-Lago residence in Palm Beach, Fla.